Charlene Gonzales: Pageant career

 Gonzales won the Binibining Pilipinas Universe 1994 title and represented her country at the Miss Universe 1994 pageant held in Manila, where she won the Best National Costume award and landed in the Top 6.
 When asked by the host about the number of islands in the Philippines, she boldly asked back, “High tide or low tide?”

-Career
+Media career

 She hosted the dance program Eezy Dancing on ABC-5 (1997–1998) and Keep On Dancing from (1998–2001) on ABS-CBN and Viva Television Movies on Viva TV.
 She hosted the show, At Home Ka Dito, a Philippine lifestyle program airing on ABS-CBN.
 Adding to its branding as a show is the introduction of a reality TV treatment to its features, pioneering what may be a new trend—the reality TV lifestyle show.

 In 1994, Gonzales got her first film role with Fernando Poe Jr. in Epimaco Velasco: NBI.
-She also starred in Ben Delubyo with Ramon "Bong" Revilla Jr. in (1998) and Resbak with Phillip Salvador (1998).
+She also starred in Ben Delubyo with Ramon "Bong" Revilla Jr. in (1998), Resbak with Phillip Salvador (1998), "Bobby Barbers: Parak" with Phillip Salvador (1997), and "Iligpit si Bobby Ortega: Markang Bungo 2" with Rudy Fernandez (1995).